tranngochoang/molecular-docs/docs/overview/results-and-analysis.markdown

 (i.e. $$ Pr(\ce{e^{-}_{aq}} + \mathrm{Sugar} \rightarrow \mathrm{SSB}) $$).
 These conditions
 are tested at the end of each event when the analysis runs to determine the damage that occurs.

-At the completion of the run, the following outputs are saved:
+At the completion of the run, the following outputs in a ROOT file are saved:

 ### Histograms